jdelkins/pia-tools/README.md

 # pia-tools

 A suite of tools for establishing a [WireGuard][wireguard] tunnel to [Private Internet Access][PIA] on Linux using [systemd-networkd][], based on [PIA’s REST API](https://github.com/pia-foss/manual-connections).
-It can also manage PIA’s port forwarding feature and optionally notify rTorrent and/or Transmission of the assigned port via their RPC interfaces; this will allow receiving incoming bitorrent peer requests over the VPN.
+It can also manage PIA’s port forwarding feature and optionally notify rTorrent and/or Transmission (via RPC) of the assigned port; this will allow receiving incoming BitTorrent peer connections over the VPN.

 According to their documentation, [PIA][] requires you to refresh the port forwarding assignment every few minutes.
 The `pia-portforward` utility can do